 Disney World Characters at Disney's Hollywood Studios

-- Mickey (in his sorcerer’s robe) and Minnie at Red Carpet Dreams
+- Mickey and Minnie at Red Carpet Dreams

-- Mr. and Mrs. Incredible and Edna Mode at Pixar Place
+- Mr. and Mrs. Incredible at Pixar Plaza

 Dining with Disney World Characters

 The downside is the price tag, which is definitely more than counter-service dining.
 Your time with the characters is also limited.
-With 40+ tables to cover, they can't linger with you for too long.
+With 40+ tables to cover, they can't linger with you for too long, but you can still have a quick conversation and pose for a photo.

-If you decide to dine with Disney World characters, we’ve ranked our favorite Disney World character dining experiences, as there are plenty of options to choose from.
+If you decide to dine with Disney World characters, check out our complete guide to Disney World character dining experiences, as there are plenty of options to choose from (here's a list of our favorites!).
 Once you pick out your own favorite, be sure to make reservations in advance!
-Some locations, such as Cinderella’s Royal Table, are very popular and may even be booked out six months ahead.
+Some locations, such as Cinderella’s Royal Table, are very popular and may even be booked out a full 60 days ahead.

 Other Unique Experiences with Disney World Characters